 The effect can be seen by the closure announcment, by the National Committee for Civil Defense, of major road links – shown in a diagram issued after Cyclone Mekunu.
 As the diagram Continue reading “Cyclone Mekunu aftermath”

 Over 170kms by road north of Salalah is Shisr, an unremarkable settlement on the edge of the Empty Quarter Rub’ Al Khali in southern Oman.
-It, however, is famed as the site of Ubar Oman – though the Oman Government prefers the term Wabar which appears to be the name used locally.
+It, however, gained fame as the site of Ubar Oman – (the Oman Government prefers the term Wabar which appears to be the name used locally).

 June though its mid-summer is often not as searing as May, though that’s often because the rise in humidity also drops the temperature so Oman’s Top 5 to do June takes that into account.
 This year June is the month of Ramadhan when many hotels offer special meals after dusk.
 So here are the top 5 things to do in June in Oman.

 Travco, the Egyptian conglomerate which seems to operate under an integrated system looks as if it is focusing on Oman.
 The company has operated as a low profile tour operated company in Oman for a number of years with much of its business fed in from Dubai.